weekplan/www/_drafts/week-plan-introduces-okrs-module-to-help-you-achieve-your-most-important-goals.md

 1. Improve Net Promoter Score from A to B.
 2. Increase traffic by 100%.
 3. Keep customer acquisition cost under X.

+# How to Use the OKRs Module

+On Week Plan, head over to the **Objectives** module (formerly Goals) at the top to start writing your OKRs.
+Next, click **Add objective**.

+When the module opens, write your **Objective**.
+See the example below.
+Then, write your **Key Result**s at the bottom of your **Objective**.
+Remember, keep your key results short and limit them to 3 or 5.
+More than that and you’ll forget them easily.

+You may include a unit, start value, and target value.
+A unit can be a currency, percentage, or anything.
+Start and target values are completely customizable, too.

+# Other New Features

+Following the previous update, version 2.121.8 brings minor UI bug fixes.

+That's it!
+We hope you'll like the new OKRs module.
+If you have any questions and suggestions, write your comments below.
+Thanks for using Week Plan.